7 Tips for Avoiding Knee Pain While Gardening

 According to a survey released by the National Council on Aging, 38 percent of those suffering from osteoarthritis are hindered from gardening because of their condition.
 Here are seven surefire ways to maintain healthy knees and keep your garden in shape.

 Motion reduces the risk for osteoarthritis.
 It both lubricates and nourishes knees.
-Learn more about square foot gardening and how it can transform your garden.

 Warm Up, Then Stretch